MichalGryszowka/Rates_getter/README.md

 ## General Information
 - Program is checking actual rate of USD, CHF and GBP currencies from NBP API, adding rate to previous history and calculating average rate.
 Final result is stored in CSV format and sent in the attachment by e-mail.
 Shipment of e-mail is locked by password.
-- Main goal was to learn and practice how to write code to send attachments by emial with password protection.
+- Main goal was to learn and practice how to write code to send attachments in e-mail secured by password.

 ## Technologies Used